shahn3/Unit3_FinalProject_Niraj/README.md

 <h1>Unit 3 Final Project: Football</h1>

 <strong>Interaction</strong>:
 The player will interact with the game using Makey Makey.
 I am doing this so it makes the game harder and more fun to play.
-I want to keep the controls far from each other, so the player will have to move a bit to to make the character move in the game.
-The player is moving like the character, but it is a smaller version.
+I will use the makey makey to make the players actually physically throw the ball instead of just sitting in front of the of the computer.

 <strong>Description</strong>:
-In this game, a wide reciever is able to move forward, backward, left and right and they can jump.
-A football will be coming from a quarterback and the wide reciever needs to get to the ball, catch it, and run into the touchdown.
-While catching the ball, there will be no defenders.
-However, after the ball is caught, defenders will try and prevent the player to reach the end zone.
-If you do not score, that automatically means that the other team scores.
-You can win the game if you score 42 points before the other team does.
+In this game, a wide reciever will be in one of 3 positions.
+If the wide reciever is in the top position, and the ball is thrown into a hoop that is connected to the that position, then you score a touchdown.
+If not, you fail.
+You have 10 seconds to throw the ball into that specific hoop.

 <h2>Timeline</h2>